fy-meng/position-based-fluid/docs/index.md

 ## Contributions

-- Fanyu Meng: Port the skeleton from skeleton code and implemented the simulate loop and the physics system.
+- Fanyu Meng: Fully understand the project 4 code and port the skeleton code to curretn project.
+Also implemented the simulate loop and the main physics system.
-- Collin Cao: Enabled OpenMP to speed up the simulation.
-Helped with the idea of velocity-based collision and parameter tuning.
+- Collin Cao: System compatability(compile in Linux/MacOS/Windows), Enabled OpenMP and algorithm/logic improvement of code to speed up(4-8x) the simulation.
-- Serena Wu:Enabled OpenMP to speed up the simulation.
-Helped with the idea of velocity-based collision and parameter tuning.
+- Serena Wu: Implementing velocity-based collision, physical constrains, scene/artistic design and parameter tuning for more realistic simulation.